 In both domestic and foreign markets, sales and reimbursement of any approved products will depend, in part, on the extent to which the costs of such products will be covered by third-party payors, such as government health programs, commercial insurance and managed healthcare organizations.
 These third-party payors are increasingly challenging the prices charged for medical products and services and imposing controls to manage costs.
 The containment of healthcare costs has become a priority of federal and state governments and the prices of drugs have been a focus in this effort.
 Governments have shown significant interest in implementing cost-containment programs, including price controls, restrictions on reimbursement and requirements for substitution of generic products.
-For example, in the U.S. there have been several recent Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to drug pricing, review the relationship between pricing and manufacturer patient programs, reduce the cost of drugs under Medicare, and reform government program reimbursement methodologies for drugs.
-Additionally, in May 2018, the U.S. presidential administration laid out a "Blueprint" to lower drug prices and reduce out of pocket costs of drugs that contains additional proposals to increase manufacturer competition, increase the negotiating power of certain federal healthcare programs, incentivize manufacturers to lower the list price of their products and reduce the out of pocket costs of drug products paid by consumers.
-The Department of Health and Human Services, or HHS, has started the process of soliciting feedback on some of these measures and, at the same time, is immediately implementing others under its existing authority.

-In December of 2020, the Trump administration issued interim final rules focused on attempting to lower drug prices, including permitting the importation of certain drugs from Canada, most-favored nation pricing for certain drug categories under Medicare Part B and modifications to the Medicare Part D drug rebate program by modifying the U.S. federal Anti-Kickback Statute.
-This rule was blocked from taking effect on January 4, 2021 by a Federal judge stating that the rule was rushed and the public was not provided time to give comment as required by the Administrative Procedures Act.
-There is also pending litigation to stay the changes to the Medicare Part D and Anti-Kickback Statute.
-The Biden administration has delayed the implementation of this rule until January of 2023, if it is not otherwise stayed.
+For example, in the U.S. there have been several recent Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to drug pricing, review the relationship between pricing and manufacturer patient programs, reduce the cost of drugs under Medicare and reform government program reimbursement methodologies for drugs.
+Additionally, in May 2018, the Trump Administration laid out a "Blueprint" to lower drug prices and reduce out-of-pocket costs of drugs that contains additional proposals to increase manufacturer competition, increase the negotiating power of certain federal healthcare programs, incentivize manufacturers to lower the list price of their products and reduce the out-ofpocket costs of drug products paid by consumers.
+While the Biden Administration has not continued this effort, it has the authority to institute other actions.
+In December of 2020, the Trump Administration issued interim final rules focused on attempting to lower drug prices, including permitting the importation of certain drugs from Canada, mostfavored nation pricing for certain drug categories under Medicare Part B and modifications to the Medicare Part D drug rebate program by modifying the U.S. federal Anti-Kickback Statute.
+The Part B most-favored nation rule was blocked from taking effect on January 4, 2021, by a federal judge stating that the rule was rushed and the public was not provided time to give comment as required by the Administrative Procedures Act.
+Then, on December 29, 2021, CMS issued a final rule that formally rescinded the mostfavored nation rule.
+There is also pending litigation to stay the changes to the Medicare Part D drug rebate program and the Anti-Kickback Statute.
+On January 30, 2021, the District Court for the District of Columbia granted the parties' stipulated request to delay the effective date of the Part D rebate rule to January 1, 2023.